 To create lemon balm bug spray:

-Gather a handful of fresh lemon balm leaves along with a generous pinch each of basil, catnip, and mint from your garden.
+- plus a generous pinch each of basil, catnip and mint from your garden.

 Stuff a glass jar full of the herb leaves, then pour witch hazel extract over them, almost to the top.
 You can usually find witch hazel in your local drug store or in the pharmacy section of a grocery store.